rbt-lang/rbt-proto/doc/combinators.rst

    * No discretion in choosing the input value is the same as no input!

-.. slide:: The Interface: Conclusion and Examples
+.. slide:: The Interface: Definition and Examples
    :level: 3

    Define query interface as a mapping from query input to query output.